 When contemplating business location, it's important to do thorough research into all of your options.
 You'll need to think about utility costs, tax, rent, insurance rates, and of course the deposit to secure the property.

 And costs differ depending on where you're locating to.
-Research found that the average cost of renting a commercial property in central Brighton is £3.38 per square foot, per month, whereas London asks for a staggering £52.50 per square foot, per month - largely due to strong demand and short supply.
+Research found that the average cost of renting office space in central Brighton in 2023 is £33.50-£37.50 per square foot - whereas London asks for a staggering £60-£120 per square foot.

 It's all about balancing these costs with what's best for your business.
 Sometimes it makes sense to move to an expensive area if it gives you the exposure and recognition you need to grow.